 Following the Workshop, its output will be published as a volume in the Space Science Series of ISSI by Springer, in parallel with the publication of the papers in Space Science Reviews.
-It is expected that a total of about 12 to 15 review style and quality papers, submitted to the usual refereeing process will be published in the book.
-Papers will be based on talks presented at the Workshop and will reflect the discussions that will be held among the participants during the Workshop.
+It is expected that a total of about 12 to 15 review style and quality chapters, submitted to the usual refereeing process will be published in the book.
+Chapters will be based on talks presented at the Workshop and will reflect the discussions that will be held among the participants during the Workshop.
+A realistic schedule for the publication of the contributions will be agreed and confirmed at the end of the Workshop but the deadline is expected to be end of January, 2013.